 Bandholz: How were you capable of accumulating your email list?

 Lavery: We started from scratch in, I think, April 2015.
 We released it on Kickstarter in August.
 We went from no subscribers to roughly 3,2 hundred.
-We did a giveaway thru KingSumo — productivity software, bulletproof coffee, books.
+We did a giveaway through KingSumo — productivity software, bulletproof coffee, and books.
 I think there has been approximately $800 worth of stuff.
 That got us about 1,600 electronic mail addresses.

 Bandholz: What are the checkboxes to have a successful Kickstarter campaign?